davidhalter/jedi/docs/docs/development.rst

 API (api.py and api_classes.py)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The API has been designed to be as usable as possible.
-The documentation can be
+The API documentation
-found `here <plugin-api.html>`_.
-The API itself contains little code that needs
+can be found `here <plugin-api.html>`_.
+The API itself contains little code
-to be mentioned here.
-Generally I'm trying to be conservative with the API.
+that needs to be mentioned here.
+Generally I'm trying to be conservative with
-I'd rather not add new API features if they are not necessary, because it's
+the API.
+I'd rather not add new API features if they are not necessary,
-much harder to deprecate stuff than to add it later.
+because it's much harder to deprecate stuff than to add it later.